Jeyd0/archiver/README.md

 2. Add files using either method:
    - **Add Button**: Click "Add" to open the file browser and select files
    - **Drag and Drop**: Drag files directly onto the application window
+3. Select the desired archive format (ZIP, TAR, ISO, etc.) from the dropdown
-3. Click "Browse" to select the output folder for your ZIP file
+4. Click "Browse" to select the output folder for your archive
-4. (Optional) Enter a custom name in the archive name field
+5. (Optional) Enter a custom name in the archive name field
-5. Click "Compress" to create the ZIP archive
+6. Click "Compress" to create the archive
-6. Monitor progress in the progress dialog
+7. Monitor progress in the progress dialog

 ### Extracting Archives